Walking Tour

 1992

-This playfully colourful building was the Alaska Hotel, the most recognizable and best known landmark in Dawson Creek.
+This playfully colourful building was the Alaska Hotel, and for decades it was the best known landmark in Dawson Creek--well, after the Mile Post.
 The hotel was first built in 1931 and known as the Dew Drop Inn.
-With the arrival of American troops to build the Alaska Highway during the Second World War, the hotel was greatly expanded and given its famous name.
-It was the only pub in town, and as such became the chief social hub in Dawson Creek for American soldiers stationed here.
+With the arrival of American troops to build the Alaska Highway, the hotel was greatly expanded and given its famous name.
+At that time it was the only pub in town, and as such became the chief social hub for American soldiers stationed here.

 * * *

 Sadly, in 2012 the hotel caught fire and burned to the ground.
-Mike Bernier, mayor at the time, told the CBC that as word spread about the fire, it seemed as if everyone in Dawson Creek came out to watch and mourn the loss.
+Mike Bernier, mayor at the time, told the CBC that as word about the fire spread, it seemed as if everyone in Dawson Creek came out to watch, and to mourn the loss.

 South Peace Historical Society 2000.070.001